kongondo/FieldtypeMatrix/README.md

 Other more complex queries are possible, e.g. find all products that are either red or purple in colour, come in x-large size and are priced less than $50.

 ##Changelog

+###Version 1.0.4
+Added import modes for file/copy-pasted CSV, 'append' and 'overwrite'.
+Added option to ignore first row and/or column for imported CSV data.
+Added ability to export only selected rows.
+Added ability to use shift+click to select a range of rows.

+###Version 1.0.3
+Export matrix to CSV.
+Optional configurable alert message to show after clicking 'clear data button'.
+Added option to save empty values.
+Added option to show matrix row numbers.
+Added checkboxes for row selections.
+Clear data button only clears data of selected rows.

+###Version 1.0.2
+Add in-memory method getValue() to get the value at the given coordinates (row,column).
+E.g. getValue(row, column).
+Row/Column arguments can be ID, path, title or Page object.

+###Version 1.0.1
+Added ability to specify column/row pages using custom PHP code.
+Configurable browser warning for matrix table reset button.
+Added two in-memory properties rowLabel and columnLabel to return 'user-friendly' row/column names (e.g. echo $matrix->rowLabel to render 'red', 'small', etc.).
+Added two methods getRow() and getColumn() (in-memory) to search and get a single matrix row/column by path, title, ID or Page object.

 ###Version 1.0.0
 Changed version to 1.